Fazlallah Astarabadi: Works

 Fażlullāh composed his works in Standard Persian as well as the Persian dialect of Astarābād.
 His most significant work which establishes the foundation of Ḥurūfism is titled Javidan-namah "Eternal Book".
 Two recensions were made of the Javidan-namah.
 The one which is designated as Kabīr "Great" is in the Astarābādī Persian dialect and the one that is entitled Ṣaghīr "Small" is in standard Persian.
 Another book in the Astarābādī Persian dialect is the Nawm-namah, giving an account of the dreams of Fażlullāh at various times in his life.
 A prose work, entitled Mahabbat-namah in the Astarābād Persian dialect was imitated by Turkish Ḥurūfīs.
 He also composed a book of poetry in standard Persian and gave it the title Arsh-namah.
 In addition to this book, he also composed another small collection of poetry in standard Persian using the pen name Nāimī.
-From his poetic works, it is evident that he knew Arabic, Persian and his native language, the Gurgan dialect.
+From his poetic works, it is evident that he knew Arabic, Persian and his native language, the Gorgani language.
 He was well-versed in Persian literature, and that he was capable of composing poetry in the classical style.

 Sahib-i ta'vil: the Master of Esoteric Interpretation

-According to Encyclopedia of Islam, one of the key tenets of Ḥurūfism is that Allah reveals himself in the Word and that words (ḥurūf) are composed of sounds that are associated with letters.
+According to Encyclopedia of Islam, one of the key tenets of Ḥurūfism is that God reveals himself in the Word and that words are composed of sounds that are associated with letters (ḥurūf).
 The total number of letters (and their numerical value according to the abjad) is the total of all emanating and creating possibilities of God and is God himself made manifest.